 Miss Lee is a Vintage Stylist who curated her style through a love affair with classic movies.
 She holds both a Bachelor and Diploma of Fine Art.
 While her signature vintage hairstyles have been finessed through her own research, they are based on a Foundation Sculpture Course in Men’s and Ladies Haircutting.
 A private party hosted by Miss Lee is an unforgettable experience.

 While Amy is a skilled sewing teacher, her flair for crochet has seen her become Thread Den’s crochet specialist.
 Amy has taught at Thread Den for over 10 years.
-During that time she lived in the United Kingdom for a while where she was able to attend a Crochet Retreat with Katie Jones!
+She lived in the United Kingdom for a while where she was able to attend a Crochet Retreat with Katie Jones!
 She boasts both a Bachelor and Diploma in Fashion Design.

 When Lorena was undertaking her Textiles Design Degree she became obsessed with and also majored in knitting constructed textiles.
 Her real area of expertise has become knitting machines.
 Thread Den is spoilt to be able to add her skill to our lineup.
 Lorena launched her own knitwear line “Lore Lore” in 2009.

 Mandy is a specialist in costumes and wig styling, with her own business “The Littlest Costume Shop”.
 In the UK, Mandy has achieved a Preliminary Course and Certificate in Fine Art, and a Higher National Diploma – Theatre Wardrobe, which is three years in costume cutting, construction and history.
 She also holds a Certificate IV in Training and Assessment.
 Mandy’s experience spans multiple costuming and wardrobe roles, sewing and cutting, styling and training.

 Arlie is an enthusiastic assistant designer and assistant seamstress who achieved a Bachelor of Fashion from RMIT.
 In Arlie’s personal practice she combines a love of hand techniques and craft theory with the exceptional skills she has honed in her professional work.
 Arlie also has three weeks of experience in Ho Chi Minh, Vietnam on a fashion study tour visiting tiered garment factories (mass production, small batch factories and high-end factories).